 American Gothic: Selena Coombs certainly seems to be riding one of these, or perhaps a seesaw.
 Aside from the moments when we see the weakening of her evil resolve and the good heart shining through (particularly the episode "Potato Boy"), the last several episodes of the series involve her repeatedly switching sides.
 It's hard to tell exactly who she's lying to at any given moment—Buck, Dr. Peele, or Caleb.

 Lampshaded, where the character of Lindsay switched sides often enough that Angel decided to take pre-emptive action.
 Near the end of the series finale, Lorne, on Angel's orders, shoots him before he goes through the Face–Heel Turn phase again.

 Angel himself, the no-good Irish lad turned into a bloodsucking demon turned into a mourning atoner still in the demon's body.
+And that was before the series began properly.
+During the course of both Buffy and Angel, He went on to lose and regain his soul several more times, revolving between heel and face each time.
 At one point, during a complex sting operation, he pretended to have turned evil again and then had to pretend pretending to be charming Buffy's mother.
 That's five stacked layers simultaneously!

 Also Darla (though that one tended to have more logical reasons - whether she was a vampire or not, had a soul or not...)

 Connor had more switches than anyone else in the series.
 He showed up in Season 3 as a Well-Intentioned Extremist taught by Holtz (also an example of the Well-Intentioned Extremist trope) to hate his father, Angel.
 He went from Heel to Face and back to Heel in Season 3, then switched sides (always thinking he was on the side of good) too many times to count in Season 4.
 In Season 5, given a normal life, he settled on Face.